 Work with CCAN to Price Pollution in D.C.

-This fall, the Chesapeake Climate Action Network, or CCAN, and our allies in the D.C.
+This spring, the Chesapeake Climate Action Network, or CCAN, and our allies in the D.C.
 Carbon Fee and Rebate coalition are working to make D.C. the first place in the country to hold polluters accountable with a carbon fee and rebate for all.

 And you can be a part of this historic fight.